Evaluating Search-Based Software Microbenchmark Prioritization: Related Work

 \subsection{Software Performance Testing}

-Performance testing with software microbenchmarks is a relatively new area of research.
-To this end, earlier studies investigate the current practice of unit-level performance testing on \gls{oss} Java projects~\citep{leitner:17, stefan:17}.
-Both studies conclude that performance testing is still a niche technique, especially compared to unit testing.
-One explanation could be that an additional effort is required in writing microbenchmarks, in addition to the extra cost of their execution, followed by requiring detailed analyses with statistical tests.
-Moreover, \citet{samoaa:21} investigate parameterization of benchmarks in detail. \citet{grambow:21,grambow:22} utilize information from application benchmarks to drive microbenchamrk execution and assess the ability of microbenchmarks to detect application performance changes, with limited success. \citet{he:19} and \citet{laaber:20} take an orthogonal approach to optimize performance testing; they dynamically stop benchmarks when their results are of a desired statistical quality instead of optimizing the execution order of the benchmark suite. \citet{traini:22c} further assess whether dynamically stopping is beneficially for measuring in steady state.
+Performance testing with microbenchmarks is a relatively new area of research.
+To this end, earlier studies investigate unit-level performance testing of \gls{oss} Java projects~\citep{leitner:17, stefan:17}, which conclude that it is still a niche technique, especially compared to unit testing.
+Explanations could be that more effort is required to write microbenchmarks, the extra cost of their execution, and the higher complexity required to assess the results with statistical analyses. \citet{samoaa:21} investigate parameterization of benchmarks in detail. \citet{grambow:21,grambow:23} utilize information from application benchmarks to guide microbenchmark execution and assess the ability of microbenchmarks to detect application performance changes, with limited success. \citet{he:19} and \citet{laaber:20} take an orthogonal approach to optimizing performance testing: they dynamically stop benchmarks when their results are of a desired statistical quality instead of optimizing the execution order of the benchmark suite. \citet{traini:23} further assess whether dynamically stopping is beneficially for measuring in steady state.

-There exist some works on performance regression testing.
-To this end, greedy heuristics~\citep{oliveira:17}, genetic algorithms~\citep{alshoaibi:19,alshoaibi:22}, and machine learning~\citep{chen:20} have been used to select the optimal benchmarks for a given software version in terms of their ability to find performance changes.
-These works focus on \gls{rts} whereas this paper targets \gls{tcp}.
-In addition, some works exist for performance regression testing of concurrent classes (e.g., \citep{pradel:14,yu:17}).
-They focus on concurrent software and generate tests for these, whereas this paper optimizes the execution of existing benchmark suites.
-Finally, \citet{huang:14} propose a prediction method to assess the need for performance testing of a new software version.
-Their approach targets performance testing on the version level compared to ours on the benchmark level.
+There exist works on performance regression testing, i.e., greedy heuristics~\citep{oliveira:17}, genetic algorithms~\citep{alshoaibi:19,alshoaibi:22}, and machine learning~\citep{chen:22}, which have been used to select the optimal benchmarks for a given software version in terms of their ability to find performance changes.
+These works focus on \gls{rts} whereas this paper targets \gls{smbp}.
+In addition, some works exist for performance regression testing of concurrent classes (e.g., \citep{pradel:14,yu:18}).
+They focus on and generate tests for concurrent software, whereas this paper optimizes the execution of existing benchmark suites.
+Finally, \citet{huang:14} proposed a prediction method to assess the need for performance testing of a new software version, which targets the version level compared to ours on the benchmark level.